reactor/lite-rx-api-hands-on/techio/part06Request.md

 @[Request Log]({"stubs": ["/src/main/java/io/pivotal/literx/Part06Request.java"], "command": "io.pivotal.literx.Part06RequestTest#experimentWithLog", "layout":"aside"})

-If you want to perform custom actions without really modifying the elements in the sequence, you can use the "side effect" methods that start with `doOn`.
+If you want to perform custom actions without really modifying the elements in the sequence, you can use the "side effect" methods that start with `do`/`doOn`.

-For example, if you want to print "Starting:" upon subscription, use `doOnSubscribe`.
+For example, if you want to print "Requested" each time the operator receives a request, use `doOnRequest`.
+If you want to print "Starting" first, upon subscription before any signal has been received, use `doFirst`, etc.

 Each `doOn` method takes a relevant callback representing the custom action for the corresponding event.